pivotal/docs-tap/tap-gui/auth.hbs.md

 # Setting up a Tanzu Application Platform GUI authentication provider

-Tanzu Application Platform GUI extends the current Backstage's authentication plug-in so that you can see a login page based on the authentication providers configured at installation.
+Tanzu Application Platform GUI (commonly called TAP GUI) extends the current Backstage authentication plug-in so that you can see a login page based on the authentication providers configured at installation.
 This feature is a work in progress.

 Tanzu Application Platform GUI currently supports the following authentication providers: